-The F 55 V2 is designed to burn natural wood only.
+The F 55 is designed to burn natural wood only.
 Higher efficiencies and lower emissions generally result when burning air-dried, seasoned hardwoods, as opposed to softwoods, green or freshly cut hardwoods.
 Wood that has been air-dried for a period of 6 to 14 months will provide the cleanest, most efficient heat.
 Wood seasoned more than 2 years will burn too quickly to take advantage of the stove's low end efficiency strength.
-A seasoned log will have check marks on the ends and be lighter than an unseasoned log which will show little or no check marks.